disclaimer

 • The actual parties involved in the divorce case

-• The defense attorneys that took part in the court proceedings
+• The defense attorneys who took part in the court proceedings

 Are Michigan Divorce Records Available Online?